-You will find plenty of brown and black bear (during the bear season), moose, eagles, and more.
+You will find plenty of brown and black bears (during the bear season), moose, eagles, and more.

-Although moose look relatively harmless they can be dangerous so stay a reasonable distance away if you see any, don’t try to pet them.
+Although moose look relatively harmless they can be dangerous so stay a reasonable distance away if you see any and don’t try to pet them.

-And as you have seen earlier you will see lots and lots of eagles when there.
+And as you have seen earlier you will see lots and lots of eagles in Alaska.

 Kenai Peninsula Itinerary

-There are a lot of options for the Kenai Peninsula for things to do there and it really depends on your interests, but if you’re visiting for say 1-2 weeks then the places mentioned here are some of the best things to do near Anchorage and some of the best things to do in Alaska for that matter.
+There are a lot of options for things to do in the Kenai Peninsula and it really depends on your interests.
+But if you’re visiting for say 1-2 weeks then the places mentioned here are some of the best things to do.

 Around 4 days in Homer and Kachemak Bay State Park followed by around the same time in the Seward area and a night in Hope at the end.

-In-between all that there are so many more options for hiking, fishing, and other outdoor activities in Alsaka that you can do.
+In between all that there are so many more options for hiking, fishing, and other outdoor activities in Alaska.